Americans improved their view of Muslims after 9/11:

 Jesus' return, the

 time events did not come to pass.
+We were pleasantly surprised.
 People expecting Jesus' return seem to have adjusted to the

 disappointment without a lot of distress.
 Conservative religious leaders

-still refer to the world being in its last days, but few are predicting
+still refer to the world being in its last days, but fewer are predicting

 exact times for the end events.